Top Places to Visit in Cairo, Egypt: The Ultimate Travel Guide to Ancient Wonders & Modern Charms

 Bargaining is a must in Khan el-Khalili.
 Start by offering about 50% of the initial price and aim for 60-70% of the original price.
 Keep things friendly—approach sellers with a warm smile, and you’ll find the exchange a lot more enjoyable.

-• El Fishawy Cafe (Cafe of Mirrors): One of Cairo’s oldest and most famous cafes, offering a truly historic experience.
-Sip on traditional Egyptian tea or coffee and take in the ambience of this iconic spot.
+El Fishawy Cafe, also known as the Cafe of Mirrors, is one of Cairo’s oldest and most famous cafes, offering visitors a truly historic experience.
+Here, you can sip on traditional Egyptian tea or coffee while soaking in the ambience of this iconic spot.
+The lively atmosphere makes it an ideal place for people-watching, where you can sit back, relax, and observe the vibrant mix of locals and tourists passing by.

-We know that navigating a busy tourist hub can be overwhelming, and it’s easy to feel unsure about what’s authentic versus what’s geared toward tourists.
+We know that navigating a busy tourist hub can be overwhelming, and it’s easy to feel unsure about what’s authentic versus what’s geared toward tourists, or best things to do.
 Khan el-Khalili, however, offers a mix of both—focus on local experiences and avoid the high-priced tourist traps by following these tips.

 Khan el-khalili market